 Contact the Student Advice Service for advice on making your visa application.

-Please see the Tier 4 visa FAQs for the latest Coronavirus (COVID-19) updates for visa holders.
+Please see the latest Coronavirus (COVID-19) updates for visa holders.

 Who should apply?

-Students aged 16 years or over who meet both financial and English language requirements, and that are coming to UAL to study:
+Students aged 16 years or over who meet both financial and English language requirements, who are coming to UAL to study:

 - A full-time degree or degree-level course (e.g. BA, MA, PhD).